paul-huszak/lab1-git-race/description.md

 ### Repositories

 In this section the repository for solving dependencies is declared.
-In our case, `mavenCentral()` specifies that the [Maven Central public repository](https://repo.maven.apache.org/maven2/) will be used to solve dependencies.
+In our case, `mavenCentral()` specifies that the [Maven Central public repository](https://repo.maven.apache.org/maven2/) will be used to solve the dependencies.

 ### Dependencies